 Follow @ThreeUK on Twitter for the latest product announcements.

-Three UK is a member of the HWL group of companies, with investments in mobile operations in Australia, Austria, Denmark, Hong Kong, Indonesia, Ireland, Italy, Macau, Sri Lanka, Sweden and Vietnam.
+Three is a member of the HWL group of companies, with investments in mobile operations in Australia, Austria, Denmark, Hong Kong, Indonesia, Ireland, Italy, Macau, Sri Lanka, Sweden and Vietnam.

 BrainJuicer is an independent market research agency with headquarters in London and a total of 14 offices in 11 countries worldwide.
 Founded in 1999 by "Chief Juicer" John Kearon, BrainJuicer specialises in translating a generation of breakthroughs in psychology, behavioural economics and social sciences into Juicy tools that better understand and predict people's behaviour.
 BrainJuicer has won multiple awards for its tools and research, most recently a Best Paper award from the industry's ESOMAR Congress for "Research in a World Without Questions" exploring how researchers can use new tools to uncover insights without asking direct questions.